HOBO Water Level Loggers Automate Monitoring and Speed Well-Permitting Process

 Unlike traditional water level loggers that rely on cumbersome vent tubes and desiccant packs for operation, the HOBO logger operates as a stand-alone unit.
 This simplifies deployment and eliminates many of the maintenance issues associated with vent-tube based loggers.

 The logger also helps automate the process of archiving and reporting data.
 Operators can simply offload the logger data to an office or laptop computer and create detailed graphs or tables with the click of a mouse button.
 The charts can be printed easily for documentation purposes while the electronic data is archived.

 “The graphs may only get looked at once every five years by the state when we’re going for our Water Management Act renewal, but it is data that we have to keep,” said Rich.
 “Someone can walk through the door any day and say they would like to see those records.
 Being able to document levels is critical, and while electronic data is not necessarily a requirement, agencies in general are much more comfortable with the data being electronic.”

-Since deploying its first logger in early 2005, the Mashpee district has also deployed a logger in one of its production wells.
+Since deploying its first logger, the Mashpee district has also deployed a logger in one of its production wells.
 While there is no monitoring requirement for this particular well, Rich wanted to get a clearer picture of levels when the well was running and when it was not.